kitao/divsugar/docs/Quaternion.md

 Constructs a quaternion and sets the quaternion `quat` to it.

 ### `(DivSugar.Quaternion) Quaternion(x, y, z, w)`
-Constructs a quaternion and sets the specified components to it.
+Constructs a quaternion and sets the specified coordinates to it.

 Properties
 ----------